dlakic/bc-policy-selection/readme.md

 ## Usage

 The application consists of two different components.
 Entering http://localhost:3000 into your browser leads to a web application which allows the creation of user policies.
-As soon as policies have been defined  data can be passed to the `/api/create-transactions` endpoint via a HTTP POST-request.
+As soon as policies have been defined, data can be passed to the `/api/create-transactions` endpoint via a HTTP POST-request.
 The resulting response consists of an array of objects which include the data to be sent to the blockchain, including the corresponding blockchain the data should be sent to according to the defined policies.